ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 only thing that turns a number into a finding is a threshold plus time.

 **Both can be right about the same call, and neither depends on the other.**
-`frozen-video-track` and `stuck-decoder` are the standing example.
+`video-flow-disrupted` and `stuck-decoder` are the standing example.
-`StuckDecoderDetector` says RTP is arriving and `framesDecoded` has not moved: that is a locatable break with a local remedy. `FrozenVideoTrackDetector` says the picture the viewer is looking at has stopped: that is the experience, and it would be equally true if the decoder were healthy and the *sender* had stopped producing.
+`StuckDecoderDetector` says RTP is arriving and `framesDecoded` has not moved: that is a locatable break with a local remedy. `InboundVideoFlowStateDetector` says the picture the viewer is looking at has stopped: that is the experience, and it would be equally true if the decoder were healthy and the *sender* had stopped producing.
 Seeing both in one session is coherent and useful — one tells you the